Pateh

 Pateh (پته, IPA: pæte; also Romanized as pateh) is an Iranian traditional needlework folk art.
 It originated in and is largely associated with Kerman province, where it is produced by women.
 A wide piece of wool fabric (ariz) is needleworked with colored thread.

 Pateh needlework is done in silk and with flourishes of paisley patterns.
-Popular designs include the cypress tree and the sun, both of which are traditional pre-Islamic Persian symbols.
+Popular designs include the cypress tree and the sun, both of which are traditional Persian symbols.

 History

 Pateh originated and developed in Kerman province.
 Although its exact origin is unclear, it is assumed that it was influenced by Kerman rug weaving and thus does not predate the latter.
 The oldest pateh known is dated to the 18th century.

 Many valuable pateh pieces are held in art museums, particularly in Tehran.
 The oldest and most valuable pateh known is kept in the Astaneh Museum in Mahan, Kerman and dates to 1294 AH (1877 CE).
 It was created over the course of three years by twelve women.
 Governor Shahab al-Mulk ordered its creation so that it could be dedicated to the shrine of Shah Nimatullah Wali, a dervish and poet who was born in Kerman.
+The length of this work is 355 and its width is 210 cm, which was woven by Kermani women.
+In Kerman province, there are currently more than 50,000 artisans employed in this sector.